Riskified/dynamic-environment/README.md

 `

-**From now on make sure your k8s context points to the test cluster.**
+**From now on, make sure your k8s context points to the test cluster.**

 Deploy the controller to the cluster (this step should be repeated every time you update the controller code):